carlorop/Music_Tagger_on_Word_Embeddings/README.md

 | --custom-loss-embeddings-path | If exist, we use the custom loss function.
 Full path to txt file encoding the glove pre-trained embeddings, these embeddings can be downloaded from https://nlp.stanford.edu/projects/glove/
 | --custom-loss-embeddings-path-2 | If exist, we use the second custom loss function proposed in the report, this parameter overrides the previous one.
 Full path to txt file encoding the glove pre-trained embeddings

+## Results

+The performance of the models on the [last.fm](http://millionsongdataset.com/lastfm/) dataset, as well as an extensive discussion of the theoretical background, are presented in my master's [thesis](https://github.com/carlorop/Music_Tagger_on_Word_Embeddings/raw/main/master_thesis.pdf)